1N4954 Diode Temperature-Current Derating Curve [Axial Lead]

 Ambient temperature: Ambient temperature is the air temperature measured below a semiconductor device, in an environment of substantially uniform temperature, cooled only by natural air convection, and not materially affected by reflective and radiant surfaces.

 Storage temperature: Storage temperature is a temperature at which the device may be stored without any power being applied.
+There is no storage temperature offered in this particular specification sheet.

 Thermal resistance: Thermal resistance is the temperature rise, per unit power dissipation, of a junction above the temperature of a stated external reference point under conditions of thermal equilibrium.